pts/pts-tinype/README.txt

   hh1.nasm source files for compilation instructions.
 On Windows, you may have to run `nasmw' instead of `nasm'.

-Related projects:
+Related projects and docs:

 * https://www.codejuggle.dj/creating-the-smallest-possible-windows-executable-using-assembly-language/
   is a related project from 2015, and its tiny .exe is even smaller: 268 bytes.
 Unfortunately it doesn't run on Windows XP (``The application failed to initialize properly (0xc0000007b).
 Click on OK to terminate the application.''.
-(It runs on Wine 1.6.2 though, and its author claims that it runs on Windows 7 64-bit.)
-See box1.nasm and box1.golden.exe for a copy of the code there.
+It works on Wine 1.6.2, Windows 7 32-bit, and its author claims that it runs on Windows 7 64-bit.
+See box1.nasm and box1.golden.exe for a copy of the code.
 * The 268-byte PE .exe header pattern: http://pferrie.host22.com/misc/tiny/pehdr.htm
 * 268-byte amd64 tiny PE .exe where every byte is executed: